 - CM&E 715: Construction Specifications and Contracts (instead of CM&E 315: Specifications and Contracts)

 * Graduate tuition will be assessed for graduate credits approved for double-counting toward requirements for both undergraduate and graduate programs of study.
-Double-counted graduate credits count toward totals for financial aid, but are not covered under the tuition cap.
-Mandatory Student fees, however, are capped at 12 credits, regardless of program.
+Double-counted graduate credits count toward totals for financial aid, but are not be covered under the tuition cap.

 ** Note: A substitution form is required for the 600/700-level courses to officially apply to the BS degree.
 This is submitted after they have enrolled in the class(es).

-Option 2: students in the Construction Engineering program have an option to obtain a Master degree through the 4+1 accelerated BSCE or BSConE + MSCE program, which requires at least a total of 24 semester credits and 6 master thesis credits.
+Option 2: students in the Construction Engineering program have an option to obtain a Master's degree through the 4+1 accelerated BSCE or BSConE + MSCE program, which requires at least a total of 24 semester credits and 6 master's thesis credits.
 Up to 9 credits (three courses) form the Construction Engineering BS program can be double counted to the MS program in Civil Engineering.
 However, these courses must be taken in the 600 or 700 level.
-In that sense, the interested students could accelerate the master study by shortening three courses, so that they could complete the remaining 15 credits plus the completion of the master thesis and graduate in one year, while the total and design credit requirements for the technical elective courses stay the same for the Construction Engineering BS degree.
+In that sense, the interested students could accelerate the master's study by reducing three courses, so that they could complete the remaining 15 credits plus the completion of the master's thesis and graduate in one year.

 Construction engineering graduates are in high demand after graduation by contractors in all types of construction, from design-construction firms to large owners who have continuing construction projects.
 Positions available include field engineer, office engineer, project engineer, project controls engineer, superintendent and project manager.
 Starting salary has been between $50,000 and $80,000 in the recent years.
-Summer internships or employment in the construction industry is also available to construction engineering students.
+Students from construction engineering find summer internships or employment in the construction industry.